 As mentioned earlier, the point of this post is antiqued terracotta.
 So what do I mean by that?
 Right now, and on and off for years, reclaimed elements have been significant in the fashion-forward market place.
 These reclaimed items are numerous but do include the likes of farmhouse lumber from the South of France, brick pieces from various historical periods, almost anything from a Frank Lloyd Wright design, and of course terracotta paving and flooring pieces.
 There are, understandably, a few issues with the reclamation process such as scarcity, price, and logistics.
 For example, the client that absolutely must have reclaimed terracotta tiles from the proverbial Tuscan farmhouse may ultimately blanch when confronted with the “if, when, and how much” parts of that proposition.

 Country Floors is renowned for providing “antiqued” terracottas that present visuals of great character and distinction.
 This provides the discerning client with a solution to the problems that are often presented by reclaimed items.
-Over the years, we have made major design contributions to successful Mediterranean and Urban Rustic themed design plans with this approach.
-This being particularly true in kitchens, wine cellars and garden rooms.
+Over the years, we have made major design contributions to the successful Mediterranean and Urban Rustic themed design plans with this approach.
+This being particularly true in kitchens, wine cellars, and garden rooms.